Fatigued Truck Driver in Utah

 - Frequent night driving – Many long-haul truckers drive through the night.
 This means they are fighting the natural human urge to sleep at that time.

-- Employer pressure – Some truck companies encourage or force drivers to violate hours-of-service rules.
+- Employer pressure – Some truck companies encourage or force drivers to violate hours-of-service rules in Utah.
 Driving beyond the regulatory limits may help drivers keep their jobs, but it risks their lives and endangers others.

 - Sleeping in a sleeper berth – When a truck driver emerges directly from a sleeper berth and begins to drive, they may fall prey to sleep inertia.
 This post-waking state occurs in the first hour after sleep, making a driver’s thinking duller and their reaction times slower.